visioninhope/MedAgent/README.md

 | TransE | xx     | xx       |  xx.x%|  xx.x%  | xx.x%|

 More benchmarks are available in the [research paper](https://your-project-website.com/paper).

+## Internationalization (i18n)

+MedAgent supports English, Chinese, and German languages, implemented using `react-i18next` and `i18next` with dynamic language switching, JSON translation texts, and modularized file structure.
+To add a new language, update `settings.ts`, create a new language folder, add a translation file, and update the language switcher component.

+More information in the [i18n README](frontend/src/i18n/README.md)

 ## License